Italiandrache/2D_curve-to-curve_symmetry/README.md

 Please note that the steps mentioned above describe the basic procedure of the code, but the actual implementation involves additional considerations and optimizations.

 Finally, the code generates a plot showcasing the two parametric curves along with the symmetric curve (beware of defining appropriate x and y boundaries of the plot via ```plt.xlim(xMin, xMax)``` and ```plt.ylim(yMin, yMax)```).
-This plot is saved in the folder where the script was executed.
+This plot is saved in the folder where the script was executed from.
 Additionally, a .csv file is generated containing the coordinates of the points of the mirrored curve, allowing you to easily export the data if needed.